Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 10. [Credits](#credits)

 ## Dataset Content
 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-We created then a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa; indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.
+The Dataset relates to female subjects based on how many pregnancies they have been through and how various biomarkers correlate to an outcome of being diabetic.
+From this Dataset a user story was then created where predictive analytics can be used to assist healthcare professionals for providing a prediction.
+* The dataset consists of 768 rows and 9 feature sets which represent the following biomarkers: Glucose (Plasma glucose concentration), Blood pressure (Diastolic blood pressure measured in mm Hg), Skin Thickness (Tricep skin fold measured in mm), Insulin levels (2 hour serum level measured in mu U/ml), BMI (Body Mass Index measured in weight Kg/height m^2), Diabetes Pedigree Function (Scores likelihood of diabetes based on family history), Age (the age of the subject) and Outcome (indicator for whether the patient has diabetes)

 |Variable|Meaning|Units|
 |:----|:----|:----|